SteamLoach/culverin_sass/README.md

 # Culverin

 Culverin is a lightweight flex-box framework designed to help with scaffolding responsive layouts.
-It utlises:
+It utilises:

 * A 24 column, mobile first grid
 * Simple flex-box container classes